djchally117/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A few of my favorite things:
+* When the bird bites
+* When the bee stings